 The Sky Garden is London’s highest public garden.
-Aswell as its abundance of greenery, the Sky Garden offers unbelievable 360-degree views across London that you won’t see else where.
-Best part is it’s totally FREE!
-How good is that!
+As well as its abundance of greenery, the Sky Garden offers unbelievable 360-degree views across London that you won’t see elsewhere.
+The best part is it’s totally FREE!
 The Sky Garden is located on the 31st floor of the Walkie Talkie building (because it looks like one) and is open to visitors now.

 Below, I’ve answered all your questions about the Sky Garden so you can book your visit with no hassle.

 It really couldn’t be simpler.
 Head to the Sky Garden website, pick your date and a bunch of time slots will appear.
 Pick your time, enter a few details and your e-ticket will be delivered to you straight away.
 It’s important you check you receive your e-ticket because that’s what you use to scan yourself in at the gates.
 A limited number of walk-ins are available every day however, this is at the discretion of the staff and capacity of the garden.

 It’s called the Sky Garden because there is an actual garden inside!
 It was designed by award-winning landscape architecture practise, Gillespies.
 The plants are both Mediterranean and South African species chosen to work in harmony with the space – flourishing all year round in full colour.

 Can you buy food and drink?

 Yes.
 The Sky Garden has 2 bars and 2 restaurants – Darwin Brasserie and Fenchurch Restaurant.
 Plus Sky Pod Bar and City Garden Bar.
 As you can imagine, these are a bit more expensive than your usual restaurants and bars given the location and the views.
 Although, as your ticket is free you may be happy to splurge.
 Remember you may have to book these in advance too along with your ticket.